 Basecamp sessions:

-Basecamp evenings are delivered from Women on Wheels in Glasgow’s Southside (Govanhill), and are practical sessions allowing you to find out more about what you need to wear and pack, how best to pack it, and practice setting up camp and cooking in a controlled environment, with lots of time for questions.
+Basecamp evenings are delivered on Tuesdays (6.30pm to 9pm) between late April and early June at Women on Wheels in Glasgow’s Southside (G42 8AT).
+These practical sessions allowing you to find out more about what you need to wear and pack, how best to pack it, and practice setting up camp and cooking in a controlled environment, with lots of time for questions.

 You can come to as many or as few of these as you like.